coleifer/peewee/docs/new/querying.rst

    # 3   100    130.

 .. note::
-   The call to :py:meth:`~Function.filter` must precede the call to :py:meth:`~Function.over`.
+   The call to :meth:`~Function.filter` must precede the call to :meth:`~Function.over`.

 Reusing Window Definitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you intend to use the same window definition for multiple aggregates, you can create a :py:class:`Window` object.
-The :py:class:`Window` object takes the same parameters as :py:meth:`Function.over`, and can be passed to the ``over()`` method in-place of the individual parameters.
+If you intend to use the same window definition for multiple aggregates, you can create a :class:`Window` object.
+The :class:`Window` object takes the same parameters as :meth:`Function.over`, and can be passed to the ``over()`` method in-place of the individual parameters.

 Here we'll declare a single window, ordered with respect to the sample ``id``,